DSpace/RestContract/items.md

 * 401 Forbidden - if you are not authenticated
 * 403 Unauthorized - if you are not logged in with sufficient permissions
 * 404 Not found - if the item doesn't exist
+* 412 Precondition Failed - if there is a discrepancy between the declared size or checksum and the computed one
 * 422 Unprocessable Entity - if the amount of files was not 1, or the bundleName was omitted

 ### Owning Collection